Disease Guide ·Cat Allergies ·2026

 Diagnosis = Insurer Lock-In

-Once allergies are documented, switching insurers means the new policy won't cover them — ever.
-You're stuck with your current insurer for all allergy-related care.
-The longer you wait to enroll, the more likely a note appears in the records.
+Once allergies are documented, switching insurers means the new policy won't cover them - ever.
+You're locked with your current insurer.
+The longer you wait to enroll, the more likely a note appears in records.

 Red flag · Exclusion